MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

       return cell
     }

 So what exactly is happening in the code above?
 We added two new methods to our class: `tableView(_:numberOfRowsInSection:)` and `tableView(_:cellForRowAtIndexPath)`.
 Both of these methods are part of the `UITableViewDataSource` protocol, which is a way of saying that these are methods we are implementing in order to answer questions the table view will ask us about the data it should display.
 This type of interaction is called a *delegate pattern* in which one object (the table view in this case) *delegates* to another object (our `ListNotesTableViewController` class) to help it accomplish its task.
-You can read more about the delegate pattern [here](https://www.makeschool.com/tutorials/swift-concepts-explained/delegates).
+If you want you can read more about the delegate pattern [here](https://www.makeschool.com/tutorials/swift-concepts-explained/delegates).

 Let's take a look at what's happening line by line: